What is a Virtual Assistant Client Agreement?

-It covers your terms of business, including scope, the deliverables you’ll provide, your payment terms and when each of you may terminate the contract.
+It covers your terms of business, including scope, deliverables, payment terms and when each of you may terminate the contract.
 Your clients will love it because it includes protections for their intellectual property and confidential information as well.

 Yes, absolutely!
 A contract protects both you and your clients.

 You should always have a contract signed before you start a new virtual assistant job for a client.

 Our template has been specifically drafted for Virtual Assistants and clearly sets out the legal relationship between you and your clients.
 You need a proper written contract to enforce your rights and make sure your business is legally covered in case there is ever a dispute.